The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 Whitstable Take-Aways & Bakeries

 76 High St, Whitstable CT5 1AZ

 01227 771883 – www.nomadpizzawhitstable.co.uk

-This is one of my favourites in Whitstable.
+Nomad Pizza is one of my favourite takeaways in Whitstable.
 Unique pizzas which are freshly topped using local ingredients (including local cheeses and hams).
-The Gluten Free bases (at a slight extra cost) come from Italy and toppings at Nomad are all gluten free too.
+The gluten free bases (at slightly extra cost) come from Italy and toppings at Nomad are all gluten free too.
 The garlic butter topped gluten free pizza base is a ‘must addition’ to any takeaway… Because it’s crisp, lightly charred and exceptionally good.

-Note: the venue does use semolina on site, so there may be some risk of contamination from stray particles.
-But we always get pizza from here and so far, have been fine.
+Note: the venue does use semolina on site, so there may be some risk of cross-contamination from stray particles.
+But we eat pizza from here regularly.

 63 High St, Whitstable CT5 1AP